trxdave/chain-breaker1/README.md

 ### Key Features

 - **Realistic Scenarios**: Explore situation-based examples that highlight common red flags and forms of exploitation, helping individuals recognize warning signs.
-- **Educational Resources**: Access infographics, and statistics to deepen understanding of human trafficking and how to combat it.
+- **Educational Resources**: Access infographics and statistics to deepen understanding of human trafficking and how to combat it.
 - **Open Access**: All content and tools on **Chain Breakers** are publicly available—no sign-ups or personal information required.
 - **Responsive Design**: The platform is optimized for all major browsers and devices, providing a seamless experience anytime, anywhere.

-Our mission is to **inform, educate, and empower** individuals to take meaningful action against modern slavery and human trafficking.
-By removing barriers to information and reporting, **Chain Breakers** aspires to be a readily accessible resource for anyone committed to understanding, preventing, and stopping human trafficking.

-### Responsive Image

-To ensure that our content is accessible and visually appealing across all devices, **Chain Breakers** utilizes responsive images.
-This means that images on our platform automatically adjust to fit the screen size of the device being used, whether it's a smartphone, tablet, or desktop computer.
+---

 ### User Experience (UX Design)